NBeing/VSAV_Training/README.md

   3) IMPORTANT: The path where you installed fightcade 2 should not have a space in it: e.g.
   Bad: `C:/fightcade 2/` Good: `C:/fightcade2`.
 Try to make sure the path is also not too deep.
   4) Double click `run_vsav_training.bat` (windows), or run `./run_vsav_training.bat` in the terminal (windows)

+### Debugging Installation Issues

+  1) If you encounter `gd.dll` issue, reinstall Fightcade 2. `gd.dll` is part of Fightcade 2 and not my training mode.
+It seems to break on update occasionally.
+  2) If you are having issues with the above, make sure to whitelist `fcadefbneo.exe` on windows defender or other AntiVirus
+  3) If you are having weird input issues make sure p2 controls are bound!
+  4) If the .bat script does not work it may be because your path has spaces or is too long.
+I cannot control this, this is part of FC2 FBneo lua.
+See step 3 for more info above.
+  5) Reach out to me on the Vampire Savior Discord's #development channel!
+I will usually respond on the same day.

 ## Hotkeys
     Press Start open the training menu.
     Press Coin to swap controls to dummy